ahupp/unit-syntax/README.md

 ## Usage

-Units apply to the preceding value (literal, variable, function call or indexing), and have higher precedence than other operators:
+Units apply to the preceding value (a literal, variable, function call or indexing), and have higher precedence than other operators:

 ```python
 x * 1.21 gigawatts